Sins of the Father (Star Trek: The Next Generation): Plot

 As part of the Federation-Klingon officer exchange program, Klingon Commander Kurn asks to serve aboard the Enterprise as first officer.
-His Klingon command style aggravates the crew.
-Lieutenant Worf confronts Kurn, where Kurn reveals he is Worf's younger brother; when Worf's family went to Khitomer, Kurn was left with Lorgh, a friend of their father Mogh.
-Kurn was raised as Lorgh's son.
-Mogh is being charged posthumously as a traitor by Duras, the son of Mogh's rival, in the Khitomer massacre, which will mar the family name for seven generations.
+His command style aggravates the crew.
+Lieutenant Worf confronts Kurn, who reveals he is Worf's younger brother: when Worf traveled as a child to the planet Khitomer with his parents, Kurn was left with Lorgh, a friend of their father Mogh; after their parents were killed in a massacre by the Romulans, Kurn was raised as Lorgh's son.
+Mogh is being charged posthumously as a traitor by Duras, the son of Mogh's rival, for colluding with the Romulans in the Khitomer massacre.
 Worf requests a leave of absence to defend his father's honor.
-Captain Picard believes Worf's actions as a Starfleet officer in his father's defense will be of significant interest to the Federation and directs the Enterprise to Qo'noS to monitor events.
-Kurn volunteers to be Worf's Cha'DIch, a second to stand with Worf.
-Worf agrees, but warns Kurn not to reveal his bloodline.
+Captain Picard believes Worf's actions as a Starfleet officer in his father's defense will be of significant interest to the Federation and directs the Enterprise to the Klingon capital.
+Kurn volunteers to stand with Worf as his second; Worf warns Kurn not to reveal his parentage, lest he be punished for Mogh's alleged dishonor.

 At the High Council, Duras reveals evidence of Mogh sending Khitomer's defense codes to the Romulans.
-Worf is urged privately by the aging K'mpec, the Klingon Chancellor, to drop the challenge.
-Worf discusses this request with Picard, who orders his crew to examine the evidence.
+Picard orders his crew to examine the evidence.
+K'mpec, the Klingon Chancellor, privately urges Worf to drop the challenge.
 Duras ambushes Kurn, aware of his bloodline, and attempts to get him to betray Worf.
-Kurn is wounded in the ensuing fight, no longer able to support Worf.
-Picard takes Kurn's place.
+Kurn, wounded in the ensuing fight, is now unable to support Worf; Picard takes his place.

 The Enterprise crew discovers that the Khitomer logs were modified and find another survivor of the massacre, Worf's nurse Kahlest.
 Picard convinces Kahlest, who knows Mogh was loyal to the Klingon Empire, to help.
 Picard brings Kahlest to testify, bluffing that she knows who the true traitor was.
-K'mpec calls Worf, Picard, Duras, and Kahlest into his quarters and reveals the truth: the Council knows that Duras's father was the Khitomer traitor, but exposing this, given Duras's political position and capital, would lead to civil war.
+K'mpec calls Worf, Picard, Duras and Kahlest into his office and reveals the truth: Duras's father was the traitor, but exposing this would lead to civil war.
 The Council accepted Duras's charge of treason believing Worf would not challenge it.
-K'mpec imparts that the Council will condemn Worf and Kurn, but Picard refuses to let this injustice stand, creating a situation that could end the Klingon-Federation alliance.
-In the end, Worf accepts a discommendation, tantamount to admitting his father's guilt; in exchange, the knowledge of the proceedings, including Kurn's true-bloodedness, will be undisclosed.
-In the council, all of the assembled Klingons, including a reluctant Kurn, turn their backs on Worf in disgrace, and he and Picard leave the hall.
+K'mpec imparts that the Council will condemn Worf and Kurn, but Picard claims this injustice could end the Klingon-Federation alliance.
+Worf accepts a discommendation, tantamount to admitting his father's guilt; the knowledge of the proceedings, including Kurn's relationship to Mogh, will be undisclosed.
+In the council, the assembled Klingons, including Kurn, turn their backs on the disgraced Worf as he and Picard leave the hall.

 Production

 This episode has the Klingon Great Hall designed by Richard James; the Great Hall and others sets won an Emmy for Best Art Design for this episode.
-The Great Hall is where the Klingon High Council meets in the Star Trek science fiction universe.

 The view of the Great Hall exterior view was done by a matte painting.